-For students outside the discipline, and even for those who do not have a focused academic interest in History, at least some training in History is invaluable as it allows students to distill competing narratives.
-In addition, by studying History, students can appreciate how narratives are created by probing the following issues: What are the extant sources on which we base a claim to knowledge?
+History is a core component of foundational training for all students in Humanities and Social Sciences.
+By studying History, students learn to understand competing narratives.
+It helps them appreciate how narratives are created by probing issues such as: What are the extant sources on which we base a claim to knowledge?
 Where is this information archived?
 Is there more than one way of reading a historical document?
-Do multiple readings contribute to multiple discourses?
+Do different readings contribute to multiple discourses?
 Are these discourses complementary or irreconcilable?
 These are thorny debates that explicitly or otherwise influence most disciplines of the Humanities and Social Sciences.
-History – with its emphasis on physical and documentary evidence, and its insistence on a careful reconstruction of chronology – offers the best chance to unravel these debates.
-Without History, one is left with competing narratives in the present, each making claims to an objective truth.
+History—with its emphasis on physical and documentary evidence, and its insistence on a careful reconstruction of chronology—offers a way to unravel these debates.

 A BA in History equips a student with analytical tools.
-Besides a broad-based knowledge of the past, a student of History shall have read seminal historical texts, be knowledgeable about important scholarly contributions in her/his area of specialisation, have developed the skill to read carefully, be able to argue – both orally and in writing – with power and conviction.
-A student of History would also be cognizant that the discipline requires patience, rigour, and extreme attention to detail before any substantive claim to knowledge can be made.
-Finally, the most important aspect of training in History is that it inculcates a life-long love for learning that contributes to our individual and collective selves in ways that are impossible to quantify.
+Besides a broad-based knowledge of the past, a student of History shall have read seminal historical texts, be knowledgeable about important scholarly contributions in her/his area of specialisation, have developed the skill to read carefully, and be able to argue—both orally and in writing—with power and conviction.
+A student of History would also be cognizant that the discipline requires patience, rigour, and great attention to detail before any substantive claim to knowledge can be made.
+Finally, appreciation of History inculcates a life-long love for learning that contributes to our individual and collective selves in ways that are impossible to quantify.